ehcloninger/ericcloninger.com/_posts/2012-02-14-Public-Service-Announcement-Back-up-your-keystore.md

 Once you've located your keystore file, copy it somewhere safe--preferably in another physical location from your computer.
-Whether it's a flash drive, a network hard drive, your Dropbox account, or a github repo, it doesn't matter.
+Whether it's a flash drive, a network hard drive, your Dropbox account, or a private git repo, it doesn't matter.
 So long as it is safe from being lost.

 It would also be a good idea to store the password for the keystore.
 For